builderscon/builderscon/HOWTO-Speaker-Relations.md

 ### Q&A time

 By definition builderscon talks should include an extra 10 minutes for Q&A. You should explicitly state this fact to your speakers.

+## Miscellaneous Tips On Your Session

+### Try to keep self-introduction brief

+While it is always a good idea to tell your audience who you are, remember that your audience is there to listen to your talk, not about you.
+Keep your introduction brief, and save it for later when you meet them at the hallway or at the conference dinner.